lsdroubay/MATLAB/Composite Materials Analysis/CLT.md

 **Description/Purpose:** Returns the needed properties and values for composite material laminate.
 Uses created [LaminaClass](/LaminaClass) class.

+**Input:**  In the first couple of lines, you can enter the angle of each ply and wether or not it is symmetric.
+            Then a few lines down you can choose the material and set the thickness of the individual layers.

 **Output:** This displays the material properties, laminate properties, Qb matrix, loads and moments,
-            ABD matrix, strains and curvatures, normal and shear stresses, normal and shear strain, shear and strain in   , average/smear properties, and the failure factors/criteria.
+            ABD matrix, strains and curvatures, normal and shear stresses, normal and shear strain, shear and strain in principal directions, average/smear properties, and the failure factors/criteria.

 **Usage/Example:**